Skip to main content

 You Can Sue City Hall

 Today, if you are hurt or injured and the government is at fault, you can sue them for damages.
-The decline of sovereign immunity has opened up the door to personal injury lawsuits, premises liability lawsuits, and other lawsuits against government entities.
+The decline of sovereign immunity has opened up the door to personal injury lawsuits and premises liability lawsuits against government entities.

 Government-Caused Accidents and Injuries